gundermanc/LsifInspector/Readme.md

 ## Known issues
 - Code quality - prototype quality.
 Could be better.
 - UI thread - everything is done on the UI thread.
 Haven't taken the time to optimize.
-- Find feature doesn't really work.

 ## Change Log
-6/8/2023  - Performance improvements (update to AvalonEdit to enable usage with larger LSIF files).
+6/8/2023  - Performance improvements (update to AvalonEdit to enable usage with larger LSIF files) and line numbers.
 4/28/2023 - Initial prototype version.